Starias22/Big-Data-News-Recommender/README.md

 - Open the `secrets_template/` folder.
 It contains 2 folders
 1. a folder, named `airflow_user/`.
 That folder contains files with as content the secrets informations needed to create the first airflow user.
 These informations include email, firstanme, lastname, password and username.
 2. a folder, named `smtp_user/`.
-That folder contains files with as content the secrets informations for SMTP user user.
+That folder contains files with as content the secrets informations for SMTP user.
 These informations include email and password.

-1. the value of the `AIRFLOW__SMTP__SMTP_USER` and `AIRFLOW__SMTP__SMTP_MAIL_FROM` variables by the Google email address, your email sender address

-2. the value of the `AIRFLOW__SMTP__SMTP_MAIL_FROM` variable by the app password you've generated

-- Go to the  the airlow initialization service  ie

-`airflow-init` and replace the email address by the admin email address.
-Use the same email address as the value you set for  `admin_email` during the configuration of `the secret.json` file.

-You should also set your username and password.

-You may also want to set your firstname and lastname.
+You need to replace the content of these files by your informations.

 #### Set Up Containers Volumes